Is there someone at IFSO or ISPO I can speak with regarding my taxes?

 W-2

-Your employer issued a Form W-2 in January of the current year stating how much money you earned during the prior tax year.
+Your employer issued a Form W-2 in January of the current year stating wages earned as an employee during the prior tax year.
 If the University of California, San Diego was your employer and you did not receive your W-2, please see "Tax Resources" at top of this webpage.
 If your employer was NOT UC San Diego then you must contact your employer directly.
 Note that the state of California does not recognize tax treaties; thus, UC San Diego state earnings will be reported to you on a Form W-2, even if you are taking federal tax treaty benefits.

 1042-S

-Form 1042-S reports wage/salary payments exempt from federal withholding due to a tax treaty, regardless of tax residency status, fellowship payments to nonresident aliens, and other non-wage income paid to nonresident aliens.
+Form 1042-S reports wage/salary payments exempt from federal withholding due to a tax treaty, regardless of tax residency status, fellowship payments to nonresident aliens, and other non-wage income paid to nonresident aliens such as Grad Student Stipend (Fellowship) payments, Surf fellowship payments, Postdoc fellowship payments, or taxable postdoc benefits.

 1095-A, -B, or -C